ndabAP/vue-command/README.md

   ## Properties

-  There are two types of commands: Built-in and regular commands.
+  There are two types of commands: Built-in and regular ones.
 In most cases regular commands are appropriate.
 Built-in commands provide higher flexibility, see section [Built-in](#built-in) for more information.

   Some properties can be changed by the terminal, therefore, the `sync` modifier has to be added.